 How well does online learning work for you?

-- Identify optimal conditions for learning in Higher Education
+- Identify optimal conditions for online learning in Higher Education

 - Develop a model to support comprehension of video and textual information

-- Create a platform for that will be responsive to different user needs
+- Create a platform that will be responsive to different user needs

 - Inform the development of guidance to providers of online learning

 To achieve these objectives we need your help!
-If you are an undergraduate student who is deaf or hard of hearing, has dyslexia or speaks English as a second or other language, we’d love to hear from you.
+If you are a student who is deaf or hard of hearing, neurodiverse (particularly with dyslexia), or you speak English as a second or other language, we’d love to hear from you.